abhirammadugula/a03-1/README.md

 heroku logs
 ```

-Open a browser to your Heroku URL to view (e.g. <https://resumesite563.herokuapp.com/>)
+Open a browser to your Heroku URL to view.
+For example, <https://resumesite563.herokuapp.com/>

 ## References